Pier of the Year award won by Swanage

 One famous visitor was Enid Blyton whose adventure stories were inspired by the Isle of Purbeck countryside.
-The author was known to swim around the pier.'Blown up'
+The author was known to swim around the pier.

 In 1940, a section of the pier was blown up as an anti-invasion precaution to stop it being used for enemy landings.
 The missing section was replaced in 1948.

 In 1966 steamship traffic to the pier dried up and it closed.

 Left neglected for almost 30 years, it was taken on by the trust in 1994 and restored with more than £1m of funding from the Heritage Lottery Fund and a sponsor-a-plank scheme.

 It has featured in a number of films and TV programmes including The Two Ronnies, Oscar Wilde and Tess of the D'urbervilles.